How Digital Marketing Affects Consumer Behavior – A Guide

 The double-edged sword that is word of mouth can also build more brand loyalty on the flipside.
 Customers can be fiercely loyal to a brand that listens to them and implements changes suggested by them.
 OnePlus specifically has a cult following because of this, and few brands interact with their customer as they do.

-There are a lot of clothing brands who take every word their customers have to say as gospel, too, and rightly so.
+There are a lot of clothing brands that take every word their customers have to say as gospel, too, and rightly so.
 From sustainable packaging to the unboxing experience, brands are taking care of the whole purchase experience, just because they are listening closely to what their community has to say.

 Never in the history of the organization and organized economy has customers held this sort of power over the brands – it was always the other way around.
 Companies rarely heard their customers out, but that all is changing now.